ossf/wg-securing-software-repos/docs/attestations-style-guide/level-aa.md

 There was another tested Medium UI component that we've documented for clarity but no longer recommend implementing.
 This design follows in the next pages of medium requirements.

 ![A screenshot of the medium level AA UI that uses a large, segmented container box for all information](/attestations-style-guide/images/medium-box-requirements-1.png "A screenshot of the medium level AA UI that uses a large, segmented container box for all information")
+_A screenshot of the medium level AA UI that uses a large, segmented container box for all information_

 When testing this large card's design, we learned that every user coming to a package registry page has some level of caution and/or doubt about the information it contains.
 They already arrive cautious and with shaky trust levels.
 This is due to thoughts like, "Anyone can just put any text or info on these pages, right?
 The maintainers or the registry, anyone?
 So by default, I don't trust information unless I look at the sources and confirm for myself."